anjalipathak-99/-CSAT-Campaign-Builder/README.md

 🌐 Netlify Production Build & Deploy Options
-Single Page Application (SPA) Fallback Configuration To prevent your web browser from throwing unhandled 404 Page Not Found network anomalies when reloading paths, a specialized redirect rule is placed inside your root static path (public/netlify.toml):
+Single Page Application (SPA) Fallback Configuration To prevent your web browser from throwing unhandled 404 Page Not Found network anomalies when reloading paths or interacting with routing configurations, a specialized redirect rule is placed inside your root static path (public/netlify.toml):

 Ini, TOML
 [[redirects]]